lloydlowUOA/public_notes/snakemake_vs_nextflow/snakemake_vs_nextflow.md

 <a name="pre"></a>
 ## Prerequisites

+* Knowledge of Linux and basic skills in installing tools
-* Knowledge in shell scripting is assumed for this workshop
+* Knowledge in Shell scripting is assumed for this workshop

 <a name="data"></a>
 ## Dataset